-The audit opinion and notes that accompany our consolidated financial statements for the year ended December 31, 2011, disclose a 'going concern' qualification to our ability to continue in business.
-The accompanying consolidated financial statements have been prepared under the assumption that the Company will continue as a going concern.
-The Company is an exploration stage company and has incurred losses since its inception.
-In connection with management's election to complete the full 2011 exploration program, together with staking additional mining claims, management re-evaluated its cash position and has determined that as of the date of this report, the Company does not have sufficient cash to fund normal operations and meet debt obligations for the next 12 months without deferring payment on certain current liabilities and raising additional funds.
-The Company raised \$285,666 net cash proceeds from the exercise of warrants and \$4,794,098 net cash from the issuance of common stock during the year ended

-December 31, 2011.
-The Company believes that the going concern condition cannot be removed with confidence until the Company has entered into a business climate where funding of operations through continuing operations is more assured.
+The audit opinion and notes that accompany our consolidated financial statements for the year ended December 31, 2012, disclose a 'going concern' qualification to our ability to continue in business.
+The accompanying consolidated financial statements have been prepared under the assumption that we will continue as a going concern.
+We are an exploration stage company and we have incurred losses since our inception.
+In connection with management's election to complete the full 2011 exploration program, together with staking additional mining claims, management reevaluated its cash position and has determined that as of the date of this Annual Report, we do not have sufficient cash to fund normal operations and meet debt obligations for the next 12 months without deferring payment on certain current liabilities and raising additional funds.
+We raised \$349,860 net cash from the issuance of common stock during the year ended December 31, 2012.
+We believe that the going concern condition cannot be removed with confidence until we have entered into a business climate where funding of operations through continuing operations is more assured.

-The Company currently has no historical recurring source of revenue and its ability to continue as a going concern is dependent on the Company's ability to raise capital to fund its future exploration and working capital requirements or its ability to profitably execute its mining plan.
-The Company's plans for the long-term return to and continuation as a going concern include financing the Company's future operations through sales of its common stock and/or debt and the eventual profitable exploitation of its mining properties.
+Although production at the Little Squaw placer mine is expected to begin in 2013, we currently have no historical recurring source of revenue and our ability to continue as a going concern is dependent on our ability to raise capital to fund our future exploration and working capital requirements or our ability to profitably execute our mining plan.
+Our plans for the long-term return to and continuation as a going concern include financing our future operations through sales of our common stock and/or debt and the eventual profitable exploitation of its mining properties.
 Additionally, the current capital markets and general economic conditions in the United States are significant obstacles to raising the required funds.
-These factors raise substantial doubt about the Company's ability to continue as a going concern.
+These factors raise substantial doubt about our ability to continue as a going concern.